tayiorbeii/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

 # 01. The Single Immutable State Tree
 [Video Link](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree?series=getting-started-with-redux)

-The first principle of Redux (no matter the complexity):
+The first principle of Redux:

 **The entire state of the application will be represented by one JavaScript object.**

+This holds true regardless of the app's complexity.

 All mutations and changes to the state in Redux are explicit.

 Everything that changes in the application, including the data and the UI state, is contained in a single object called the **state** or **state tree**.

-Since the entire state is represented in a single object, we are able to keep track of changes over time
+Since the entire state is represented in a single object, we are able to keep track of changes over time.

 **State in Todo App**
 ```